SE-Project-scu/Project-front/README.md

 # Project-front

 This repository contains the front-end code for our project.
-It is built using HTML, CSS, and JavaScript, and is designed to provide a user-friendly interface for our application.
+It is built using HTML, CSS, and JavaScript, and is designed to provide a user-friendly interface for our website.

 ## Features